 particularly in the red, had to be traded with overall in-band transmission.
 The very high blue quantum efficiency of the HRC, compared to WFPC2, made

-for the UV and blue HRC filters, where the cutoff point between in-band and out-of-band flux is defined as the filter’s 1% transmission points (See ACS ISR 2007-03
+for the UV and blue HRC filters, where the cutoff point between in-band and out-of-band flux is defined as the filter’s 1% transmission points.
+This is described in ACS ISR 2007-03.